 Disbelief: I can't believe that my article was chosen.
 I wonder if they made a mistake, I should double-check.
 Does it really matter?
 I have my book in my hand, but will anyone really want to read it?
 I don't know what to do next, I don't want to push my book or article on people.
 I'm self-published, isn't that like cheating?

 How to shift, "My work can make a difference for one person or one million people and it doesn't matter.
 I'm not in this for the fortune or fame, although it may follow and I am open to that.
 What my book or article offers is important and valuable and therefore I am never pushing my work onto others, I am gifting my experience so others may feel uplifted, connected, hopeful, or entertained."

 Why the distinction matters

 This distinction matters because no matter if you are a writer or an author you have concerns or worries.
 It's all perfectly natural.
-Often when we look to the outside world for help our fears are amplified by others fears.
-Those who gave up, never started, or are cynical about the publishing process sometimes give disheartening advise.
+Often when we look to the outside world to help our fears are amplified by other people's fears.
+Those who gave up never started, or are cynical about the publishing process sometimes give disheartening advice.
 I am here to tell you as a publisher you have the ability to excel in this writing and authorship world.
 Never let anyone hold you back.
 Ever!

 I am in the business of helping people get published in co-authored books that help.
 Our books could have 20-200 featured authors and it is my mission to help your message get to the world, to help thousands or more.
 As a community of authors, we stand by one another, in-kind loving support of each other as a positive influence in a sometimes cynical industry.
 Join and collaborate with us, we have a great opportunity to write for one of our books right now. www.asyouwishpublishing.com/writing-contest